Welcome Home, UArtists!

 Housing Application Schedule

 The availability of on-campus housing is limited.
-Therefore, housing applications and deposits must be received by the appropriate deadline to guarantee on-campus housing reservations for the fall and spring semesters.
+Therefore, housing applications must be received by the appropriate deadline to guarantee on-campus housing reservations for the fall and spring semesters.

 For current students, the housing application process begins in early March and applications are due by April 7 to be guaranteed housing for the 2023-2024 academic year.
 Roommate requests must be made by April 7th through the Housing Portal.
 Campus Life will send an email to current students with an application link and additional details to the housing selection process.

-After these deadlines, housing applications and deposits will continue to be accepted while space remains available.
+After these deadlines, housing applications will continue to be accepted while space remains available.
 In the event that all campus housing spaces are full, students will be added to a housing waitlist.

 Dining Services offers a wide selection of vegan, vegetarian, kosher and dairy-free culinary options and is able to accommodate any dietary restrictions you might have.
 From freshly prepared salads and deli sandwiches to plentiful pasta dishes and hand-tossed pizzas, you won’t want to eat the same thing every day.

 All students are able to use dining services.
-Students who live on campus are required to have a meal plan.
-Off-campus and commuter students may choose from a variety of meal plans or simply pay with cash or a card.
+Students who live on campus are required to have a food (meal) plan.
+Off-campus and commuter students may choose from a variety of food(meal) plans or simply pay with cash or a card.